jsdeemon/nestbackendapi/README.md

 POSTGRES_PASSWORD=pgpwd4habr
 POSTGRES_PORT=5432

+Also create .production.env and .development.env and paste the data inside

 To start / stop Postgres server:
 ```bash
 $ docker-compose up
 $ docker-compose down
 ```
+All related to postgres data is located in folder pgdata.
+You can simply delete this folder and then run docker-compose up in order to delete all data from database

 ### Swagger documentation:
 ```http://localhost:5000/api/docs